A topic from the subject of Theoretical Chemistry in Chemistry.

 3. Material Science:

-- Math models material composition, predicts properties and behavior.
+- Math models material composition, predicts properties (strength, conductivity, etc.), and simulates material behavior under various conditions.

 Conclusion

-Math is not merely a tool in chem but a language that translates complex chemical events into a coherent framework.
-Its role empowers us to understand, control, and even drive chemical processes, shaping everything from medicines to materials to our planet's well- being.
+Math is not merely a tool in chemistry but a fundamental language that translates complex chemical events into a coherent framework.
+Its role empowers us to understand, control, and even drive chemical processes, shaping everything from medicines and materials to our planet's well-being.

 Role of Mathematics in Chemistry